simonmichael/hledger_site/Create-a-journal.md

-There are lots of ways to start a journal file:
+There are lots of ways to start or update a journal file:

 ## with touch